-Surface Book like the rest of its family uses a proprietary UEFI firmware developed by the company to enhance device protection, security, and functionality for supporting its hardware features and diagnostics.
+Like the rest of its family, the Surface Book uses a proprietary UEFI firmware developed by the company to enhance device protection, security, and functionality for supporting its hardware features and diagnostics.
 It will show an error message or an icon on the screen when it finds something wrong during the boot process.
 So you will know what is wrong and what you should do to fix the issue.
-That includes when the 2-in-1 laptop is overheating or has a low battery.
+That includes when the 2-in-1 laptop overheats or has a low battery.

 However, there are so many other causes that can also prevent your Surface Book from turning on.
 And some won’t show any messages or any signs on the screen.
 In this troubleshooting guide, we walk you through all possible issues and how to fix them with a step-by-step guide.

 - Overheating – Your Surface Book can be overheated after playing games or excessive use in a hot environment or under direct sunlight.
-When the temperature reaches a peak temperature, your Surface Book will shut down and temporarily refuses to turn on until the device temperature returns to an optimal temperature.
+When the temperature peaks, your Surface Book will shut down and temporarily refuse to turn on until the device temperature returns to optimal.
 In this situation, you see a thermometer icon when you try to turn it on.

 - Faulty-connected accessories – There is a chance that some faulty accessories can prevent your Surface Book from turning on.
-The laptop might detect a shorted circuit inside those accessories and refuses to turn on.
+The laptop might detect a short circuit inside those accessories and refuse to turn on.
 Another possibility is a connected USB drive or SD card containing bootable files that your Surface Book might attempt to boot.

-- Stuck in standby or sleep mode – Some un-optimized background processes might prevent your Surface Book from waking up when you press the power button or keyboard.
+- You are stuck in standby or sleep mode.
+Some un-optimized background processes might prevent your Surface Book from waking up when you press the power button or keyboard.

-- Dead battery – It could happen when you regularly use your Surface Book for years.
-Your battery might wear and stop holding enough charge to turn on your device.
+- Dead battery.
+It could happen when you regularly use your Surface Book for years.
+Your battery might wear and stop charging enough to turn on your device.

-- Hardware issue – Most faulty hardware components will likely interrupt the booting process.
+- Hardware issue.
+Most faulty hardware components will likely interrupt booting.
 Among those, the motherboard is the most crucial part of a system.
 If there is a loose cable, connector, or faulty components on the mainboard, you’ll need an expert or contact Microsoft for repair.

-One of the most common reasons your Surface Book can’t turn on is the battery running out of juiced.
-Microsoft has designed multi-level protection features from Windows to the device’s firmware to prevent your Surface Book from turning on to guard its battery against wear or dead on.
+One of the most common reasons your Surface Book can’t turn on is the battery running out of juice.
+Microsoft has designed multi-level protection features from Windows to the device’s firmware to prevent your Surface Book from turning on to guard its battery against wear or death.

-To solve this issue, you need to recharge your Surface Book using the original charger which came with your Surface or any compatible power adapters.
+To solve this issue, recharge your Surface Book using the original charger with your Surface or any compatible power adapters.
 To do so: